-- One semester of General Chemistry (CHEM 101 and CHEM 101L) - Three semesters of Biology (BIOL 105, BIOL 105L, BIOL 106, BIOL 207, and BIOL 207L) - Two semesters of Organic Chemistry (CHEM 230, CHEM 230L, CHEM 231 and CHEM 231L) - One semester of Inorganic Chemistry (CHEM 205) - One semester of Biochemistry (CHEM 245 and CHEM 245L) - Two semesters of Physics (PHYS 101, PHYS 101L and PHYS 102, PHYS 102L) or (PHYS 103, PHYS 103L and PHYS 204, PHYS 204L) - One semester of Sociology (SOCI 101) - One semester of Psychology (PSYC 101) - Many schools recommend one semester of calculus (MATH 148 or MATH 157).

-Many schools recommend at least one additional semester of upper division molecular biology or physiology (many of the courses offered in the Biology or Human Physiology Departments fulfill this recommendation)
+- One semester of General Chemistry (CHEM 101 and CHEM 101L) - Three semesters of Biology (BIOL 105, BIOL 105L, BIOL 106, BIOL 207, and BIOL 207L) - Two semesters of Organic Chemistry (CHEM 230, CHEM 230L, CHEM 231 and CHEM 231L) - One semester of Inorganic Chemistry (CHEM 205) - One semester of Biochemistry (CHEM 245 and CHEM 245L) - Two semesters of Physics (PHYS 101, PHYS 101L and PHYS 102, PHYS 102L) or (PHYS 103, PHYS 103L and PHYS 204, PHYS 204L) - One semester of Sociology (SOCI 101) - One semester of Psychology (PSYC 101) - Many schools recommend one semester of calculus (MATH 148 or MATH 157). - Many schools recommend at least one additional semester of upper division molecular biology or physiology (many of the courses offered in the Biology or Human Physiology Departments fulfill this recommendation)

 It is the responsibility of each student to learn about the requirements of specific professional programs and take additional courses, if needed.
 The CHSC can advise students on the most appropriate courses to meet or exceed those requirements and the sequencing of these courses.
 As a complement to science courses, the University Core Curriculum provides students with a broad liberal arts education that will help them develop the philosophical and humanitarian perspective necessary to handle complex social and ethical issues.
-Knowledge of psychology, sociology and statistics is also expected, as questions related to these topics are included in several sections of the new MCAT exam that was introduced in 2015.
-These courses are available through the University Core Curriculum.
+Knowledge of psychology, sociology and statistics is also expected, as guestions related to these topics are included in several sections of the new MCAT exam that was introduced in 2015.
+Courses exploring these topics are widely available.
 Moreover, the CHSC encourages students to seek out volunteer opportunities and exposure to health care providers and work environments.
 Students who demonstrate a humanitarian concern for others through regular volunteer work in the community have higher acceptance rates than students who show no such interest or concern.
 Additionally, health science students must learn about their chosen career through direct interaction with health care providers.
-In fact, some professional programs require entering students to exceed a minimum level of exposure to their chosen field.
+In fact, some professional programs require entering students to obtain substantial exposure to their chosen field.
 Lastly, Gonzaga's science programs have excellent opportunities to participate in fascinating faculty research throughout the academic year and during the summer.
 Health science students are encouraged to participate in mentored research either at Gonzaga or through summer research opportunities at other institutions to demonstrate their resourcefulness and aptitude.
 For further information on the CHSC, or preparation for health science careers, contact the committee (hsc@gonzaga.edu).
 Information can also be found at the websites for the American Association of Medical Schools (aamc.org), the American Dental Education Association (adea.org), or the Association of American Veterinary Medical Colleges (aavmc.org).

 Pre-Law: A bachelor's degree is normally required by law schools for admission.
 No particular major is required, but these schools look for students who have done well in their undergraduate program and on the Law School Admission Test.
-Further information can be found in the http://www.gonzaga/edu/catalogues/17-18-catalogue/undergraduate/other-schools-and-programs/the-school-of-law.
+Further information can be found on The School of Law website.